Engee documentation

 where

-• - transfer function of sections of the cascade of comb filters, each of which has a width of ;
+• — transfer function sections of the cascade of comb filters, each of which has a width of ;

-• - decimation factor;
+• — the decimation coefficient;

 • — differential delay.